firmansm/Javanese-Gender-Equality/README.md

 <b>Directory</b>
 - data: anonymized data set used in the study
+- markdown: R codes
-- plots: R codes and plots in png
+- plots: produced plots in png
-- map: R codes and Central Java map in png
+- map: Central Java map in png
-- results: R codes and analysis results for PCA, Welch's t-test, and Cohen's D effect size
+- results: analysis results for PCA, Welch's t-test, and Cohen's D effect size

 <br>
 Please contact Firman M. Firmansyah at manda[dot]firmansyah[at]stonybrook[dot]edu for any questions and suggestions.